shortcutmedia/shortcut-sdk-android/README.md

 3. Make the SDK classes available to the newly created project.
 Open 'File' > 'Project Structure' and select module 'app'.
 Switch to tab 'Dependencies' and add _shortcutReaderSDK_ as a "Module Dependency".
-4. Add the api-key and api-secret declaration to your project's _Manifest.xml_ file.
-For your first test you can use the predefined keys from the example.
-If you like to test with your own items please request individual keys by sending us an email to support@shortcutmedia.com.
+4. [Request the demo keys](http://shortcutmedia.com/request_demo_keys.html) and add the declaration to your project's _Manifest.xml_ file.
+We will immediately send you an email with the keys.

 ```xml
 <manifest ... >